Which city is cheaper, Shiretoko National Park or Atami?

 Atami usually gets more rain in January than Shiretoko National Park.
 Atami gets 73 mm (2.9 in) of rain, while Shiretoko National Park receives 65 mm (2.6 in) of rain this time of the year.

 Shiretoko National Park can get quite cold in the spring.
 In the spring, Atami is much warmer than Shiretoko National Park.
-Typically, the spring temperatures in Atami in April are around 14°C (57°F), and Shiretoko National Park is about 5°C (40°F).
+Typically, the spring temperatures in Atami in April average around 14°C (57°F), and Shiretoko National Park averages at about 5°C (40°F).

 Atami usually receives less sunshine than Shiretoko National Park during spring.
 Atami gets 161 hours of sunny skies, while Shiretoko National Park receives 178 hours of full sun in the spring.